Industry-Specific ERP vs Generic ERP

 - Regardless of what thoughts may have about certain ERP brands, the highest probability of a successful implementation involves understanding your business processes first.
 Afterwards, businesses can start making an informed decision around which functions are most necessary during an implementation.

 - Develop selection criteria for your new software.
 Determine what functionalities are critical to perform jobs, and which are simply luxuries of a system.
-This can resemble capabilities like product traceability, total quality management, supplier KPI reporting, inventory carry projections, financial integration, and more.
+This can resemble capabilities like food traceability, total quality management, supplier KPI reporting, inventory carry projections, financial integration, and more.

 - Look to user groups to find out how well their system works for them, what went well during the project, and where processes could have been improved.
 User groups can be broke up into region, industry, vertical, and silo.
 Their recommendations are essentially free, potentially unbiased, and filled with information you may not have access to working directly with a vendor.